jezzlucena/node_simple_browser/js_file_browser.md

 We'll implement the code for a remote file browsing API that allows listing files in directories and getting some metadata about them.
-We don't want to get the contents but only browse around folders.
+We don't want to get the contents but only browse around folders and subfolders.
+Something equivalent to *ls*, *cd*, *stat* bash commands but in a restful way.

 Submit the finished code to us, for example using a public GitHub repo, a Cloud9 workspace, or similar.